When Did Bikinis Get So Small?

-Last summer, during a week-long stint at my mom’s house on Lake Michigan, I stepped into the kitchen wearing a red bikini.
-Heading for the door toward the front yard, I heard something I hadn’t since high school, when I far too frequently wore tops as dresses, sans pants and paired with platform heels.
-“You can’t wear that,” my mom gestured at my swimsuit.
+Last summer, during a week-long stint at my mother’s house on Lake Michigan, I stepped into the kitchen wearing a red bikini.
+Heading for the door toward the front garden, I heard something I hadn’t since school, when I far too frequently wore tops as dresses, sans pants and paired with platform heels.
+“You can’t wear that,” my mother gestured at my swimsuit.
 “I have neighbours.”
-Apparently, my string bikini was too skimpy for the front yard: “You can lay in the back.”
+Apparently, my string bikini was too skimpy for the front garden: “You can lay in the back.”

 Advertisement